ICOT College grounds for a refund or partial refund of fees:

 c) Upon arrival in Dublin, should any student be refused access into Ireland for any reason, any application for a refund must be made in writing and be accompanied by both a copy of the rejection letter from the GNIB and a copy of their stamped passport.
 Please note: the rejection letter issued by the GNIB will be evaluated by the College in order to assess grounds for any refund.

-iii) If a student withdraws after course commencement no refund will be given.
+III) If a student withdraws after course commencement no refund will

-v) Students that are found to have provided incorrect information, resulting in their visa being refused, shall be exempt from any form of refund.
+V) Students that are found to have provided incorrect information, resulting in their visa being refused, shall be exempt from any form of the refund.

-ix) If the refund is applicable, it must be requested online through the Refund Form below.
+IX) If the refund is applicable, it must be requested online through www.icot.ie (Refund Form).
 The period for refund is from 6 to 10 weeks.